remy/remysharp.com/public/drafts/from-tests-to-debugging-node-workflow.md

 Often when I'm testing in isolation, I'll run `tap` directly against the test script I'm working on.
 This means that I have tap both installed locally *and* globally.

 Quite often when I test a project from the CLI the local version of tap could be different from my global version.
-So I have a little trick in my shell (a bash function) which will detect if there's a local version of tap, and if so, it'll run *that* version:
+So I have a little trick in my shell (a bash function in `~/.bashrc`) which will detect if there's a local version of tap, and if so, it'll run *that* version:

 ```bash
 tap () {